 Michigan has also enacted certain legislative provisions that often mirror the federal statutes prohibiting certain types of discharges.

 - Elliott Larsen Civil Rights Act (ELCRA), MCLA §37.2101.

 The ELCRA prohibits discharge based on race, color, religion, national origin, age, height, weight, marital status, or sex.
 The ELCRA provisions mirror, in many respects, the provisions of Title VII.
 The scope of coverage for Michigan employers is somewhat larger under the ELCRA.

-The Handicappers' Act prohibits discharge based on a handicap which is unrelated to the individual's ability to perform the particular job or position.
+The PDCRA prohibits discharge based on a disability which is unrelated to the individual's ability to perform the particular job or position.
 The statute mirrors in many respects, the Americans With Disabilities Act.
-A review of the differences between the two statutes is beyond the scope of this manual.

 The Whistleblowers' Protection Act prohibits retaliatory discharge of employees for reporting a violation or suspected violation of law, regulation, or rule of state or political subdivision, unless the employee knows the report is false.
 The Act also prohibits the discharge of an employee requested to participate by a public body in an investigation, hearing, inquiry, or court action.
 The Act imposes strict time limits on employees who wish to pursue the Whistleblower claims.

 Certain statutes in Michigan also prohibit the discharge of an employee because he or she chooses to exercise rights under that law. e.g. Michigan Occupational Safety and Health Act (MI-OSHA), MCLA §4081001 et seq.